cloudmesh-community/sp20-516-220/datacenter.md

 | Utility-scale Solar |1.9 |
 | Hydroelectric | 0.9 |

+* [@hawaiienergy]
+* [@hawaiienergyprojects]

 ## Data Center Outages

 On December 27, 2018, CenturyLink, an internet service provider, started experiencing failures across its nationwide fiber network.
 This outage lasted for 37 hours.
 The root cause was found to be the failure of a single device in one of their data centers that then caused a cascade of errors due to network configuration errors.
-According to the FCC [report](https://www.fcc.gov/document/fcc-report-centurylink-network-outage) on the failure, the estimated number of users affected by this failure was 22 million across 39 states.
+According to the FCC report on the failure [@fcccenturylink], the estimated number of users affected by this failure was 22 million across 39 states.

 Services impacted spanned across many different services including: